nmajorov/camel-netty-udp-consumer-fuse/ReadMe.md

-##Example of udp consumer for the JBoss Fuse
+##Example of netty udp consumer for the JBoss Fuse

 Build it with a command: